Cumulative Bonus in Health Insurance Explained

 3. My health insurance has lapsed.
 What will happen to my cumulative bonus?

 Sometimes, your health insurance policy may lapse when you don’t pay your premiums on time, or due to other reasons, as may be mentioned in the policy document.
-In such cases, you are not eligible for the cumulative bonuses you have accumulated for that term, and the benefits arising from it.
+In such cases, you are not eligible for the cumulative bonuses you have accumulated for that term and the benefits arising from it.
 Some insurance companies may give you a grace period to pay your premiums if you have missed the original deadline.
 If you pay your premiums within the grace period, your cumulative bonus may be reinstated for that term.

-Disclaimer: The above information is for illustrative purpose only.
-For more details, please refer to policy wordings and prospectus before concluding the sales.
+Disclaimer: The above information is for illustrative purposes only.
+For more details, please refer to the policy wordings and prospectus before concluding the sales.

 RELATED ARTICLES